-- 6.2.5-8 The parking ratios will be contained in the off-street parking standards section of the Implementation Plan once certified by the California Coastal Commission.
-Changes to these requirements require a Local Coastal Program Amendment. - 6.2.5-9 Separate pedestrian sidewalks will be provided as part of the ramp design to minimize pedestrians using parking aisles to access the Commercial Core area businesses. - 6.2.5-10 Prioritize construction of proposed parking facilities in new development to augment parking for Harbor visitors and boaters. - 6.2.5-11 Dedicated boater drop-off areas and parking shall be provided in the Commercial Core. - 6.2.5-12 Existing surface parking may be re-striped to improve efficiencies in parking stall configuration. - 6.2.5-13 Prior to the approval of any Coastal Development Permit or Grading Permit for Revitalization Plan improvements, OC Dana Point Harbor shall prepare a construction-phase Parking Management Plan (PMP) that ensures public access will be retained and to reduce construction congestion / conflicts. - 6.2.5-14 OC Dana Point Harbor shall prepare a Traffic Management Plan (TMP) to include a provision for use of off-site locations for parking for peak Harbor use periods. - 6.2.5-15 Existing parking in Planning Area 4 that supports access to recreational amenities (e.g. walkways, picnic areas, green space) shall not be reduced.
+- be retained to the extent it can be safely provided and to reduce construction congestion/ conflicts. - 6.2.5-14 OC Dana Point Harbor shall prepare a Traffic Management Plan (TMP) to include a provision for use of off-site locations for parking during peak Harbor use periods as necessary. - 6.2.5-15 Existing parking in Planning Area 4 that supports access to recreational amenities (e.g. walkways, picnic areas, green space) shall not be reduced.
 Those parking spaces shall not be used to support other uses in Planning Area 4 (e.g. expanded yacht clubs, restaurant, harbor patrol, etc.).
 Consideration shall be given to opening up existing underutilized parking areas that are closed to public use for use by the visiting public.